-Column: Obama’s feckless defense of human rights in Cuba
+Column: Obama’s inept defense of human rights in Cuba

 In January, the Associated Press reported that President Barack Obama “may travel to Cuba as early as this spring if he feels the rights situation here is improving and a presidential trip will help.”